whoisYeshua/webpack-simple-boilerplate/README.md

 ## ⚠️ Requirements ⚠️

-Since some Webpack plugins supported only by `Node.js` version ≥ `14.15` and this boilerplate use [`lockfileVersion` 3](https://docs.npmjs.com/cli/v9/configuring-npm/package-lock-json#lockfileversion), you need [`Node.js 16.13 and above`](https://nodejs.org/en/) to prepare for future changes.
+Since some Webpack and ESLint plugins supported only by `Node.js` version ≥ `14.17` and this boilerplate use [`lockfileVersion` 3](https://docs.npmjs.com/cli/v9/configuring-npm/package-lock-json#lockfileversion), you need [`Node.js 16.13 and above`](https://nodejs.org/en/) to prepare for future changes.

 ## ⏬ Installation